I make things that work the way people expect them to.

 My entry into design was through music.
 I wanted to design for the industry : posters, artwork, visual identity.
 That passion got me in the door.
 But early work taught me that I needed more than aesthetics.
 I needed structure.
 Understanding how things actually work.
 How to build systems that could scale.
 That shift from "making things look good" to "making things work" has defined everything since.

-Over the past decade I've worked across retail, ecommerce, agencies, healthcare, safety, fintech — industries I never planned to enter but needed to understand.
-Each one validated the same thing: design isn't about the domain.
-It's a universally applied skill.
-A fintech product and a healthcare tool need the same thinking underneath — clarity, intentionality, feasibility.
-The content is irrelevant.
-The thinking is everything.
-I've learned that the visual is the easy part.
-The hard part is knowing what to leave out.
+Retail, ecommerce, agencies, healthcare, safety, fintech — industries I never planned to enter but had to understand properly to design for.
+Each one taught me the same thing: the domain doesn't matter as much as people think.
+A fintech product and a healthcare tool need the same thinking underneath — clarity, intentionality, knowing what the constraints actually are.

 The content is irrelevant.
 The thinking is everything.